buiminhhai1/mongodb-tutorial/README.md

 The following example instantiates a new connection to the MongoDB instance running on the localhost interface and returns a references to "myDatabase"

 db = new Mongo().getDB("myDatabase");
+# II.
+Response methods.
+1. res.download(): Prompt a file to be downloaded.
+2. res.end(): End the responese process.
+3. res.json(): Send a JSON response.
+4. res.jsonp(): Send a JSON response with JSONP support
+5. res.redirect(): Redirect a request.
+6. res.render(): Render a view template
+7. res.send(): Send a response of various types.
+8. res.sendFile(): Send a file as an octet stream.
+9. res.sendStatus(): Set the response state code and send its string representation as the response body.